-New Zealand's IT&T industry has grown immensely over the last few years.
+New Zealand's tech and digital industry has grown immensely over the last few years.
 In fact, it's one of the nation's most important sectors from a financial perspective, contributing a whopping NZ$30 billion to GDP, and growing at a rate of 9 per cent each year, according to the Ministry of Business, Innovation and Employment.
 And the success of New Zealand's digital businesses isn't just limited to the domestic market.
 There have been some high-profile enterprises making their mark abroad, with an obvious example of this being the accounting software firm Xero.

-Xero claims the top spot on Forbes' list of Most Innovative Growth Companies, and its growth has provided a huge number of Kiwis with IT&T jobs, as the company's head office is located in Wellington.
+Xero claims the top spot on Forbes' list of Most Innovative Growth Companies, and its growth has provided a huge number of Kiwis with tech jobs, as the company's head office is located in Wellington.

 A growing industry

-More and more IT&T companies are setting up in New Zealand each year, with all of these requiring talented staff in order to drive growth and deliver a high-quality service.
+More and more tech companies are setting up in New Zealand each year, with all of these requiring talented staff in order to drive growth and deliver a high-quality service.
 Unfortunately, the country isn't blessed with an abundance of tech professionals, which has led to significant shortages in key areas such as cybersecurity.
-In fact, Immigration New Zealand has added many IT&T roles to its short and long term skill shortages lists, with some of these including:
+In fact, Immigration New Zealand has added many tech roles to its short and long term skill shortages lists, with some of these including:

-Developers and programmers
+- Developers and programmers

 The shortage has resulted in specialists being brought in from overseas, but it also provides opportunities for skilled workers of any nationality to find the jobs they want, and get paid handsomely for it.
-With the typical IT&T salary in the field of computer system design more than twice the national average, according to the Ministry of Business, Innovation and Employment, there's certainly a lot of incentive for Kiwis to pursue the education required to break into the sector.
+With the typical tech salary in the field of computer system design more than twice the national average, according to the Ministry of Business, Innovation and Employment, there's certainly a lot of incentive for Kiwis to pursue the education required to break into the sector.

 Where are the jobs?

-Geographically, a lot of New Zealand's IT&T jobs are located in the larger cities - with 50 per cent concentrated in Auckland alone.
+Geographically, a lot of New Zealand's tech and digital jobs are located in the larger cities - with 50 per cent concentrated in Auckland alone.
 However, it's important to note that there are still plenty of opportunities scattered throughout the country.
 A big reason for this is that businesses don't tend to outsource tech roles as much as in other countries, so there are always internal positions cropping up in less populated regions.